Microchipping and registration

 - $58 for dogs or cats owned by registered breeders

 - $29 for desexed dogs and cats sold by eligible pound or shelter*

 - $25 for desexed dogs and cats owned by pensioner

 - $0 for guide and assistance animals**, working dogs and registered greyhounds

-**An eligible pound or shelter includes a NSW council pound, the Animal Welfare League NSW, the Cat Protection Society of NSW Inc. and the RSPCA NSW.
-This is for dog and cats that have been purchased after 29th October 2015 from these shelters or any other organisation that is, for the time being, designated as a rehoming organisation by the departmental Chief Executive under Sect 88B
+*An eligible pound or shelter includes a NSW council pound, the Animal Welfare League NSW, the Cat Protection Society of NSW Inc, the RSPCA NSW or an approved rehoming organisation.
+This is for dog and cats that have been purchased after 29th October 2015.

 **An assistance animal includes guide dogs, a dog trained to assist a person in activities where hearing is required, and any other animal trained by a recognised training organisation to assist a person to alleviate the effect of a disability.